sema4hai/s4-biopharma-collaborate-archetype/README.md

-# s4-biopharma-lsd
+# s4-biopharma-collaborate-architype
 The repo contains code for the analysis of lysosomal storage diseases in our database.
+It is intended to be an example for collaborative data science so it will not be used to support an actual project.

 ## How to contribute

 Start RStudio and/or Jupyter Notebook with Docker.
 Install Docker Desktop if you do not have it installed yet.
 Also install OneDrive and keep it running.
 You should have been shared with a OneDrive folder called "Biopharma_Shared_Workspace", which is a shared workspace for exchanging data.

 1. Replace the placeholders in "compose_template.yaml" with your information and save the file as "compose.yaml".
+Do not change the "compose_template.yaml" file (except if you really want to contribute to it).
+Never put your database credentials into "compose_template.yaml".

 2. In your terminal, cd into the current repository and run the following command to start RStudio and/or Jupyter Notebook.
     ```bash